 Tip #3 Stay Off Of Social Media

-In our article here, we discuss the likelihood that social media accounts will be monitored.
+There is a high probability that social media accounts will be monitored.
 As a busy manager executive, you probably do not have much spare time for social media.
 However, when you are at home with nothing to do but rest, you may be tempted to start an account on a social media platform such as Facebook, Linked In, Twitter, Instagram, or Snapchat.
 We suggest staying off social media entirely during the claim period.
 The insurance investigator will try to use posts to social media accounts to deny your claim.

 Tip #4 Do Not Try to Go Back to Work Too Fast